Christian-2003/VATE/README.md

 All these functionalites work while multiple files are opened simultaniously.

 ### Used Technologies
 VATE's backend is developed with _Java_, with the frontend being developed with _Java Swing_.
-Therefore, VATE requires a working Java Runtime Environment (JRE) on your compiter to run the program that supports **Java 17**.
+Therefore, VATE requires a working Java Runtime Environment (JRE) on your computer that supports **Java 17** to run the program.

 The project uses _Apache Maven_ as build tool.